philippe44/AirConnect/README.md

 - `codec <flac | wav | pcm>`	: format used to send HTTP audio.
 FLAC is recommended but uses more CPU (pcm only available for UPnP)
 - `media_volume	<0..1>` 	: (default 0.5) in a Chromecast group, applies a scaling factor to all members volume

 [1] Hint: To identify your Sonos players, pick an identified IP address, and visit the Sonos status page in your browser, like `http://192.168.1.126:1400/status/topology`.
 Click `Zone Players` and you will see the identifiers for your players in the `UUID` column.

+## Start automatically (crude example, I'm not a systemd expert)

+1. Create a file in /etc/systemd/system , e.g. airupnp.service with the following content (assuming the airupnp binary is in /var/lib/airconnect)

+[Unit]
+Description=AirUPnP bridge
+After=network-online.target
+Wants=network-online.target

+[Service]
+Type=forking
+ExecStart=/var/lib/airconnect/airupnp-arm -m squeezebox -l 1000:2000 -z -f /var/log/airupnp.log -x /var/lib/airconnect/config-upnp.xml
+Restart=always
+RestartSec=30

+[Install]
+WantedBy=multi-user.target

+2. Enable service `systemctl enable airupnp.service`

+3. Reboot

 ## Latency parameters explained: